ysdn2018/the-next-wiki/code.md

 Boilerplate that we can build off of for digital team projects.
 Basic understanding of how React and Gatsby work is recommended.

 ### Structure

+We are following a pretty standard Gatsby setup. \*to-do: explain structure\*

+---

 ## styleguide